Close

 Deconstructing Behaviors of Interest

-Together with the stable manager (combined 40+ years of horse experience), we developed a Horse Operation and Riding Safety Expectations (HORSE) Task Analysis.
-The task analysis identified step-by-step basic horse management skills within each of the four target behaviors: mounting, steering, riding, and dismounting.
-These steps comprised the stable’s trail riding protocol from start to finish, and would be used to teach and measure horseback riding skills.
+Together with the stable manager (combined 40+ years of horse experience), we developed the Horse Operation and Riding Safety Expectations (HORSE) Task Analysis.
+The detailed task analysis broke down the four key riding skills (mounting, steering, riding, and dismounting) into step-by-step observable actions.

 Beginning of Ride Task Analysis